andreasvirkus/ghost-utilities/README.md

 # ghost-utilities
 A small collection of utilities I've created for the Ghost blogging platform.

-*including Markdown of image caption, circular thumbnails, lightbox and more*
+*including Markdown syntax for image caption, circular thumbnails, lightbox and more*

 #### Table of contents
   1. Image caption